Children and young people make up over a fifth of the population of the UK

 Visibility concerns whether children and young people are included in data collections / analyses relevant to them to enable informed decision making.
 It also covers transparency of decisions on including – or not – children in surveys/ datasets.

 Vulnerability concerns the availability of statistics for the most vulnerable children and young people.
 Do data sources allow separate analysis of their experiences?
 What can be done to provide better information /overcome barriers?

 Voice concerns whether children and young people or adult policy makers dictate the topics on which we have data about children.
 And whether the system supports children to have a voice by making relevant statistics accessible to them?

 Stage 1: system mapping –

 We will build-up a picture of Children and Young People statistics in the UK to help inform our understanding of what statistics exist.
-We plan to commence this work in June 2019.
+We plan to commence this work during 2020.

 Stage 2: stakeholder engagement –

 Building on stage 1, we will consult with a range of statistics producers and users who have an interest in Children and Young People statistics.
 We will gather views about whether the statistics that are currently available answer the key questions and what gaps exist.
 We will also want to find out about emerging areas for which evidence might be needed in future and how well the systems in place can respond to such demands.
 If you want to speak to us about this work, please get in touch with the regulation team.

 Stage 3: collate findings and explore options for improvements –